ponderrr/temple-run/instructions/phase_3_3_collision.md

         player_z = player.z_position if hasattr(player, 'z_position') else 0

         for obs in obstacles:
-            # Skip if not an obstacle (e.g. collectible)
-            if not isinstance(obs, Obstacle):
-                continue

             # Check lane match
             if obs.lane != player.lane:
                 continue  # Not in same lane